mesielepush/NewPhaserTest/README.md

 times they are modified some times they are not.
 #### Music:

-Except for the boss battle music, that is the classic battle theme from ninja gaiden and was composed by [Keiji Yamagishi](https://en.wikipedia.org/wiki/Keiji_Yamagishi#:~:text=Keiji%20Yamagishi%20(%E5%B1%B1%E5%B2%B8%20%E7%B6%99%E5%8F%B8,in%20the%208%20bit%20era.) the opening and closing song are compositions of mine and you can use them under the MIT license.
+The boss battle theme, is the classic battle theme from ninja gaiden and was composed by [Keiji Yamagishi](https://bit.ly/2OMxW2Z).
+The other two songs, the opening and the closing themes were composed by myself and you can use them under the MIT license.
+Which means if you do please make the reference to this repo.

 ## Try it live:
 [Link to live deployment](https://5f179f28444ec1f7f61ea158--objective-nobel-a8f862.netlify.app/)